Army to plant 10m saplings: COAS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: Chief of the Army Staff (COAS) General Qamar Javed Bajwa, highlighting the significance of trees, on Monday said “trees are life” so every one of us should attach high priority to planting saplings all across the country.
+RAWALPINDI: Chief of Army Staff (COAS) General Qamar Javed Bajwa highlighting the significance of trees, on Monday said “trees are life” so every one of us should attach high priority to planting saplings all across the country.

-On part of the Pakistan Army, he said 10 million saplings during the current monsoon would be planted across the country in coordination with civilian organisations at national and provincial levels like environment agencies, forest departments and agriculture departments.
+On part of Pakistan Army, he said 10 million saplings during current monsoon would be planted across the country in coordination with civilian organisations at national and provincial levels like, environment agencies, forest departments and agriculture departments.
 He said trees are life and plant trees to save life.

 MRs Qamar Javed Bajwa said every Pakistani has to work shoulder to shoulder with the armed forces in making this tree plantation campaign a complete success.
 She said that the job would not be over after planting a sapling but we need to take care of them throughout till those attain age of self-reliance.

-Earlier, COAS and Mrs Qamar Javed Bajwa along with a large number of officers and their families besides schoolchildren planted saplings in the park.
-Journalists, media persons and anchors, who were invited, also planted saplings to become part of the national campaign. – APP
+Earlier, COAS and Mrs Qamar Javed Bajwa along with a large number of officers and their families besides school children planted saplings in the park.

+The journalists, media persons and anchors, who were invited, also planted saplings to become part of the national campaign.

 Meanwhile, according to the Inter-Services Public Relations (ISPR), Pakistan Army on Monday simultaneously planted 2 million trees in a campaign named 'Sarsabz-o-Shadab Pakistan.’